-Disaster recovery refers to security planning to protect an organization from the effects of a disaster – such as a cyber attack or equipment failure.
+Disaster recovery (DR) refers to security planning to protect an organization from the effects of a disaster – such as a cyber attack or equipment failure.
 A properly constructed disaster recovery plan will allow an organization to maintain or quickly resume mission critical functions following a disaster.

 The disaster recovery plan includes policies and testing, and may involve a separate physical site for restoring operations.
 This preparation needs to be taken very seriously, and will involve a significant investment of time and money to ensure minimal losses in the event of a disaster.